FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/main_settings.automatic_update_interval_days.md

-The number of days to wait between updates.
-Changes to this setting will take effect after the next restart.
+Octolapse will check for updates once every 30 days by default.
+Change this setting to alter the update interval

+Note:  Octolapse always checks for updates when it is starting up.